Strixial/ElysiumWinds/Storyline/Chapter 1/Act 1.md

 They tried to control the water, but nothing seemed to work.
 "Maybe get in the water?"
 "Why!?
 I'll get soaked!"
 "That's the idea.
-The more hydroneous energy you have access to, the easier it'll get" The adventurer got in the water and inevitably got soaked.
+The more hydroneous energy you have access to, the easier it'll get."

+The adventurer got in the water and inevitably got soaked.
 "Alright.
 I'll try now.", they muttered to themself.
 The adventurer raised their hand and tried their elemental force.
 A jet of water erupted out of their raised hand, splashing back into the river, causing a massive spray of mist to splash back up, with Evana looking on in shock and amazement.
 "Incredible!
 I've never seen someone untrained focus energy like that before!"